-Given that highly rated corporate bonds pay very little more than Agencies and typically less than CDs at this time, Helm's fixed income diversification is focused on one-third each in Agency bonds, Certificates of Deposits and U.S. Treasury bills and notes.
-Some clients also benefit from holding tax-free Municipal Bonds in their portfolios.
-In addition, many clients can benefit from earning income in Master Limited Partnerships (MLPs), which typically yield about
+Given that highly rated corporate bonds pay very little more than Agencies and typically less than CDs at this time, Helm's 2009 fixed income diversification is focused on Agency bonds, publicly traded Certificates of Deposits, Municipal Bonds (where appropriate in taxable accounts) and U.S. Treasury Inflation Protected Securities (TIPS).